AnjaliPujala/RegistrationPage/README.md

 ## Custom Styles

-The project includes a custom CSS file (`style2.css`) for additional styling, providing an appealing and responsive design.
+The project includes a custom CSS file (`style.css`) for additional styling, providing an appealing and responsive design.

 ## Contributing